DOJ busts ‘pocket’ Pogo scam ops in Ayala Alabang raids

 ‘Pogo boss’ residence

 According to the department, the first target identified was a house where a “Pogo boss” from Porac, Pampanga, had reportedly moved in.
-Three Chinese occupants were arrested here—two of them had passports but were already overstaying in the country, while the third could not provide any travel document.
+Three Chinese occupants were arrested here—two of them had passports but were already overstaying in the country, while the third could not provide any travel documents.

 “Upon entry, there was a live computer operated by a Chinese individual.
 When read by an interpreter, the screen showed scripts used in a standard phishing scam,” the DOJ said.

 Phishing is a type of online scam targeting consumers by sending them an e-mail that appears to be from a reputable source such as an internet service provider or a bank.
-It asks the unsuspecting consumer to provide personal information such as bank details that the scammers use to steal the victim’s money.
+It asks the unsuspecting consumer to provide personal information, such as bank details, that the scammers use to steal the victim’s money.

-The DOJ also reported the suspects’ use of voice-over-internet protocol equipment, which enables users to make voice calls using a broadband internet connection instead of a regular phone line, making detection more difficult.
+Article continues after this advertisementThe DOJ also reported the suspects’ use of voice-over-internet protocol equipment, which enables users to make voice calls using a broadband internet connection instead of a regular phone line, making detection more difficult.

-At another raided location, which was the subject of a mission order from the BI, four Chinese and a Vietnamese were arrested.
+Article continues after this advertisementAt another raided location, which was the subject of a mission order from the BI, four Chinese and a Vietnamese were arrested.

 Lacking proper documentation, they were listed in the mission order as illegal aliens, with one of the Chinese suspected of serving as the facilitator of their unlawful stay in the country.